Block 37: Phase II construction

 On July 31, 2006, the retail and CTA construction began.
 The retail portion entails the construction of the CBS 2 Broadcast Center building at North State Street and West Washington Street.
 The building will also serve as the corporate headquarters of Morningstar, Inc. This 17-story building will be 276 ft in height.
 After a series of previous failures on this project, this marks the first time redevelopment has gone past ground breaking to the construction phase.

 The first phase of construction (Phase II) had been contracted to be completed by March 2008.
 This would enable Morningstar, Inc. to move before its early 2009 lease expiration at its location on 225 W. Wacker Drive.
 However, financial troubles caused delays that necessitated Morningstar—who had intended to occupy over half of the building—seek lease proposals from other downtown office towers.
 Morningstar would have suffered holdover penalties and other damages if it were unable to move before its lease expires.
 Morningstar was hesitant to pursue other opportunities because their lease at 108 North State Street was at a below market price in the low $20s/square foot.

-On June 11, 2008, the CTA board was scheduled to hear the city's plan of a three-phase bailout of the construction of the rapid transit station under block 37.
+On June 11, 2008, the CTA board was scheduled to hear the city's plan of a three-phase bailout of the construction of the rapid transit station under the Block 37 mall.
 The plan included $20 million in additional tax increment financing.
 This comes on top of an extra $60–70 million in excess of its budgeted amount that the CTA had been forced to expend.
 The building developer, Joseph Freed & Associates, has agreed to accept $19 million of cost overruns.
 This round of assistance only covers costs that have been incurred to date.
 No further funds have been committed and the station's development is being halted until such funds arise.
-The original budget was $213 million ($173 from CTA) and the costs-to-date had been $320 million.
+The original budget was $213 million ($173 million from CTA) and the costs-to-date had been $320 million.
 The costs had run $150 million over budget at that time, and the city was seeking private investment.
 Construction finally began on the third building, the hotel and residences in the end of 2009.